 Campers need to be 9-16 years old to attend a two-week session at Belknap.
 Campers ages 8-12 can attend the one-week session (5th session).
 Eight-year-old campers can apply to sessions 1-4 only if an older brother is a current camper and the 8-year-old comes to the same session as the older brother.
 Sixteen-year-old campers must have attended Belknap the previous year.

 Can my son attend for more than one session?

 Yes.
 Campers can choose to stay for 1, 2, 4, 6, or 8 weeks.
 Many campers stay for 4 weeks each summer.

-I have heard that you have a waitlist to get into camp, what can I do to get my son in?
+I have heard that you maintain a waitlist to get into camp.
+What can I do to get my son in?